San Antonio Conservation Society

 The Conservation Society of San Antonio (legally incorporated as the San Antonio Conservation Society) is located in the Bexar County city of San Antonio in the U.S. state of Texas.
 Founding members were Emily Edwards, who became the organization's first president, and Rena Maverick Green.
 The organization was formed on March 22, 1924, and officially incorporated on July 8, 1925.
-The Society is currently headquartered in the Anton Wulff House, which they saved from destruction in 1974.
+Although now headquartered in the Courand House at 1146 South Alamo, The Society was previously headquartered in the Anton Wulff House, which they saved from destruction in 1974.
 The home was built 1869–1870 by German immigrant Anton Wulff, who became the city's first Park Commissioner.

 Purpose

-They actively endeavor to educate the public about San Antonio's history.
+The Conservation Society of San Antonio actively endeavors to educate the public about San Antonio's history through its structures.
 The Conservation Society has been responsible for saving many city structures from destruction.
 This includes several properties in La Villita and the King William Historic District which are owned, or have been owned, by the Society.
 At a cost of $325,000 in 1988, the Society had the Daniel J. Sullivan Stable and Carriage House, designed by Alfred Giles in 1896, re-assembled at the San Antonio Botanical Garden.
 The house re-opened in 1995 at the entrance to the garden.